 By becoming a member, you will benefit from:

 - A Quarterly Journal, “The Hampshire Family Historian”, which is available either electronically via the website, where it can be read as a page turning document, or as a printed copy delivered by post.

 - Access to our dedicated “Members’ Area” on the website where you will find information and data reserved for members only.
 You can also renew your membership and update your own Members’ Interests information when logged into this section.

 - Free entry at our Research Centre in Cosham where, if you need help in using a computer for research, expert advice, or someone to research for you, our team of experienced volunteers are ready to help.

-- Access to Hampshire Family History Indexes – Extensive Hampshire parish baptism, marriage and burial indexes, census, monumental inscriptions, members’ surname interests are available at our Research Centre.
+- Access to Hampshire Family History Indexes at our Research Centre where extensive Hampshire parish baptism, marriage and burial indexes, census records, monumental inscriptions and members’ surname interests are all available.

-- Local Group Meetings – Held monthly in 14 different locations, offering an active programme including well-informed visiting speakers, members evenings, social events, visits and outings.
-Members can choose to attend any meeting and do not need to subscribe to a particular Group.
+- Free attendance at Local Group Meetings which are held monthly offering active programmes including well-informed visiting speakers, members’ evenings, social events, visits and outings.
+Members may choose to attend any meeting and do not need to subscribe to a particular Group.